pivotal/docs-tap/namespace-provisioner/about.hbs.md

 The **`desired-namespaces`** ConfigMap in the **`tap-namespace-provisioning`** namespace provides a declarative way to indicate which namespaces should be populated with resources.
-The ConfigMap consists of a list of namespace objects, with a required `name` parameter, and optional additional parameters which are used as `data.values` for customizing platform-operator defined resources.
+The ConfigMap consists of a list of namespace objects, with a required `name` parameter, and optional additional parameters which are used as `data.values` for customizing defined resources.
 Manage the ConfigMap directly with [GitOps](how-tos.hbs#control-desired-namespaces), or the [Namespace Provisioner Controller](#nsp-controller) described below.

 **Example:**